Thoroldvix/youtube-transcript-api/README.md

 ### This library uses undocumented YouTube API, so it's possible that it will stop working at any time.
 Use at your own risk.

-## 💡Quick start

-For a quick getting started, see [documentation](https://thoroldvix.github.io/youtube-transcript-api/javadoc/).

 ## 📖 Introduction

 Java library which allows you to retrieve subtitles/transcripts for a YouTube video.